-or preventing the use s in which the water

-g or preventing the or public supply of n the water or which er;

-the water to be yed standard;

-the relevant Agency, regulated entity or temporary alternative

-A person must not fail to comply with an order.

-g 100 penalty units.
+- (c) an order restricting or preventing the use of any food products in which the water has been used; - (d) an order restricting or preventing the taking, harvesting or public supply of fish or shellfish from the water or which have been in the water; - (e) an order requiring the water to be brought to an approved standard; - (f) an order requiring the relevant Agency, public authority, regulated entity or person to provide a temporary alternative supply of water. - (2) A person must not fail to comply with an order.

-The Director, an environmental health officer or a public authority may -

-information to the fe use of the water;

-ry and practicable to
+- (3) The Director, an environmental health officer or a public authority may - (a) give warnings and information to the public about the safe use of the water; and - (b) do anything necessary and practicable to render the water safe.